Pterosaur: Diet and feeding habits

 In contrast, Azhdarchoidea mostly were terrestrial pterosaurs.
 Tapejaridae were arboreal omnivores, likely supplementing seeds and fruits with small insects and vertebrates.
 Gut contents consisting of phytoliths from various plants in a specimen of the tapejarid Sinopterus constitute the first evidence of herbivory in a pterosaur.
 Dsungaripteridae were specialist molluscivores, using their powerful jaws to crush the shells of molluscs and crustaceans.
 Thalassodromidae were likely terrestrial carnivores.
 Thalassodromeus itself was named after a fishing method known as "skim-feeding", later understood to be biomechanically impossible.
 Perhaps it pursued relatively large prey, in view of its reinforced jaw joints and relatively high bite force.
 Azhdarchidae are now understood to be terrestrial predators akin to ground hornbills or some storks, eating any prey item they could swallow whole.
 Hatzegopteryx was a robustly built predator of relatively large prey, including medium-sized dinosaurs.
 Alanqa may have been a specialist molluscivore.

 A 2021 study reconstructed the adductor musculature of skulls from pterodactyloids, estimating the bite force and potential dietary habits of nine selected species.
 The study corroborated the view of pteranodontids, nyctosaurids and anhanuerids as piscivores based on them being relatively weak but fast biters, and suggest that Tropeognathus mesembrinus was specialised in consuming relatively large prey compared to Anhanguera.
+This interpretation was further supported by a 2026 study that recovered steroid biomarkers from an anhanguerid fossil consistent with a fish- and cephalopod-based diet.
 Dsungaripterus was corroborated as a durophage, with Thalassodromeus proposed to share this feeding habit based on high estimated bite force quotients (BFQ) and absolute bite force values.
 Tapejara wellnhoferi was corroborated as a specialised consumer of hard plant material with a relatively high BFQ and high mechanical advantage, and Caupedactylus ybaka and Tupuxuara leonardii were proposed to be ground-feeding generalists with intermediate bite force values and less specialised jaws.